liveahero-wiki/liveahero-wiki.github.io/_charas/isaribi.md

 {% include voice-table.html resourceName="isaribi"
-h_gachaResult = "Are ya the one who called me?<br>Ooh, let this Isaribi do it.<br>No matter how big it is, I'll stab through it!" salesStart = "Osha!
+h_gachaResult = "Are ya the one who called me?<br>Ooh, let this Isaribi do it.<br>No matter how big it is, I'll stab through it!" s_gachaResult = "The best fisherman in the world,<br>Isaribi-san have come, baby!<br>Eh, Sidekick Work?<br>Well, okay.
+Leave it to me,<br>I will provide a smooth sailing" salesStart = "Osha!
 Let's go!" salesEnd = "It's an adequate catch!" battleStart = "So you've come, my prey!
 I'm going to get you all so prepare yourselves!"